cilium/cilium/Documentation/bpf/architecture.rst

 The aforementioned function signature also allows the verifier to perform type checks.
-The above ``struct bpf_func_proto`` is used to hand all the necessary information which need to be known about the helper to the verifier, so that the verifier can make sure that the expected types from the helper match the current contents of the BPF program's analyzed registers.
+The above ``struct bpf_func_proto`` is used to hand all the necessary information which needs to be known about the helper to the verifier, so that the verifier can make sure that the expected types from the helper match the current contents of the BPF program's analyzed registers.